ShivamBhosale/100DaysOfCode/index.md

 ## Day 72 - KC_House Price Prediction
 Performed Data Analysis and price prediction using different ML algorithms on a house dataset.

+## Day 73 - Stroke Prediction using Decision Tree
+Using a health dataset from Kaggle, I performed a Decision Tree algorithm to predict stroke.